Tech-Dragoness/briggs-meyer-test/README.md

 The Briggs-Meyer Personality Test helps you uncover your personality type (like INFP or ESTJ) based on your answers to a series of questions—both numerical and written.
 The frontend, a React app hosted on Vercel with a Node.js backend on Render, using the Gemini API to analyze your written responses and break ties in your personality traits.

 Frontend: A React app at https://briggs-meyer-test.vercel.app.

 Backend: A Node.js server at https://briggs-meyer-test.onrender.com, handling AI-powered analysis.

+Discover Your Type: Receive your MBTI personality type (e.g., "INFJ"), along with percentages and a detailed explanation of your traits.
+Note that the AI-generated results may not always be accurate, and the Platform is not responsible for incorrect outcomes.

 Purpose: Built for educational use, to learn and experiment with React, Node.js, and API integrations.

 ## ✨ How Does It Work?